The Integrity List

 - Mentor future investment industry professionals.

-- Adopt Global Investment Performance Standards.
+- Adopt the Global Investment Performance Standards.

 - Refuse to associate with anyone who takes advantage of clients.

 - Become a member of CFA Institute and sign the required annual ethics statement.